elunna/nerfhack-changelog/README.md

 * Reflection only provides partial protection from **floating eye gazes** - the player will still be subject to d2 turns of paralysis without free action.
 This is weighted on Luck, so the higher your Luck the better the chance to avoid the gaze.
 * **Medusa's gaze** has no effect on her if reflected back from more than 3 squares away.
   * If she might be affected by her own gaze, Medusa will protect herself 98% of the time.
+* Monsters also have partial reflection, making them more vulnerable to various ray attacks.

 ### Magic cancellation (MC) protects items vs cancellation
 * Any level of MC limits the damage if the enchantment on an item is positive.